Techniques for managing project allocation access¶

 - A group named 'bobgrp' is the group owner of the top level

 - Members of 'bobgrp' can read and write the directory, meaning they can create, modify and delete objects inside it.
+(They can rename and delete objects owned by someone else because directories are simply special files which contain a list of member objects.)

 - If bob wants to control the next level of objects (those inside "data") then a more appropriate setting would be 'r-s'.
 This prevents users from modifying things at that level.